bblais/A-Measure-Of-Faith/chapters/Chapter 07 - Faith.md

 ### Belief, trust, and faith

-We have already seen that *belief* is represented mathematically by *probability*, so where *faith* requires belief we will employ probabilities.  *Trust* [@MerriamWebster2009] is ``belief that someone or something is reliable, good, honest, effective, etc.'' So it would seem that trust is a subset of belief, like knowledge is a subset of belief, but pertaining specifically to the reliability or goodness of the thing believed.
+We have already seen that *belief* is represented mathematically by *probability*, so where *faith* requires belief we will employ probabilities.  *Trust* [@MerriamWebster2009] is ''belief that someone or something is reliable, good, honest, effective, etc.'' So it would seem that trust is a subset of belief, like knowledge is a subset of belief, but pertaining specifically to the reliability or goodness of the thing believed.

 Faith, however, seems to go a bit further than trust and involve *action* or the willingness to act.
-When asked by Peter Boghossian, *``why don't we say that we have faith in the existence of chickens?''*, Tim McGrew replies,
+When asked by Peter Boghossian, *''why don't we say that we have faith in the existence of chickens?''*, Tim McGrew replies,

 > We are venturing nothing on the existence of chickens.
 When I believe that chickens exist and I act on that belief I am not taking any step that places outcomes I care about beyond my direct control.
 [In the case of religion], people are placing the outcome of their eternal soul out of their control.
 They are taking a risk where the outcomes matter.
 The decision itself is evidenced but the outcome is uncertain.